Standard 7 - Overseas student transfers

 - the student is government sponsored and the government sponsor provides written support for the change as it considers the change to be in the student's best interests; or

-- the original registered provider has ceased to be registered or the program in which the student is enrolled ceased to be registered (evidence to be provided); or
+- the releasing registered provider has ceased to be registered or the program in which the student is enrolled ceased to be registered (evidence to be provided); or

-- the original registered provider has a sanction imposed on it that prevents the student from continuing his or her principal program (evidence to be provided).
+- the releasing registered provider has a sanction imposed on it that prevents the student from continuing his or her principal program (evidence to be provided);or

 - International Admission Officers